Network and Server Monitoring

 However, due to IT complexity, IT departments find it difficult to support an ever-growing number of devices and operating systems, maintain optimal network performance, uphold security measures, and ensure network stability.

-Improving network visibility and management while considering budget and staff limitations can be daunting but it's possible.
+Improving network visibility and management while considering budget and staff limitations can be daunting but it is possible.
 Here are some ways how to improve network and server monitoring while keeping up with the changing needs of businesses.

 1. Have a look at your current architecture and ensure its accuracy